nvlled/php.ts/readme.md

 # php.ts

-php.ts is static site generator with a development workflow similar to [PHP](https://php.net), but with typesafe JSX and comes all the tooling that comes with deno and javascript ecosystem.
+php.ts is [deno](https://deno.land) static site generator with a development workflow similar to [PHP](https://php.net), but with typesafe JSX and all the tooling that comes with deno and javascript ecosystem.

 ```tsx
 $(